ANNYDEVV/ANNY-AI/README.md

 5. **Proven Development Team**: Backed by experienced developers and AI specialists, Shill AI is designed to set new standards in decentralized finance (DeFi).

+6. **Massive Viral Potential**: Becoming the first AI to achieve millionaire status through memecoin trading will capture global attention, making $SHILL one of the most talked-about tokens in the crypto world.

 ## Tokenomics

 - **Token Name**: Shill Token